 At Foundry Cast Iron we supply radiators that look great, but sometimes the aesthetic can be hindered by the standard copper piping that is used in most central heating systems in the UK.

-Pipe shrouds, also known as pipe covers or pipe sleeves, are used to solve this issue.
+Radiator Pipe shrouds, also known as pipe covers or pipe sleeves, are used to solve this issue.
 They nicely complete the look of the radiator when matched to the same finishes used for the radiator valves, wall stays and bleed valve.
 Not only do they look great but they also help to protect the pipework from accidental damage.

+The shrouds we supply are made of brass.
 We supply two lengths of pipe shroud: 130mm and 300mm both including the pipe collars.
 They can be cut down to your required length to fit over 15mm, 10mm & 8mm pipework.

-How to Cut Pipe Covers:
+How to Cut Radiator Pipe Covers:

 1. Using a ruler, measure how long the pipe you are covering is.